-Included within this retrocession programme is a Whole Account Stop Loss ('WASL') which is the primary risk mitigation programme that has been put in place for the Company and ensures that the potential underwriting losses of the Company are within acceptable limits.
-The retrocession limit is calibrated to cover 1:200 year losses.
+Included within this retrocession program is a Whole Account Stop Loss ('WASL') treaty which limits the overall exposure of the Company.
+This is the primary risk mitigation program that has been put in place for the Company and ensures that the potential underwriting losses of the Company are within acceptable limits.
+The retrocession limit has been calibrated to cover 1:200 year losses.

-Supporting the WASL is a Natural Catastrophe retrocession programme that provides the Company with additional resilience against large losses.
+Supporting the WASL is a Natural Catastrophe retrocession program that provides the Company with additional resilience against large losses.